ramsaylanier/WordExpressSchema/README.md

 # wordexpress-schema

+WordExpress Schema is a GraphQL schema that is modeled off of how WordPress stores data in a MySQL database.
+It provides modular GraphQL type definitions and GraphQL query resolvers, as well as an easy connection to a WordPress database.

-WordExpress Schema provides the following:
+WordExpress Schema exports the following:

 - **WordExpress Database**: provides a connection to your WordPress database and returns some models and queries using Sequelize.
 These queries replace MYSQL queries, and return promises.